wp-plugins/fancybox-for-wordpress/readme.txt

 == Changelog ==

 This changelog is for the WordPress plugin.
 For the Fancybox main changelog go to its [home page](http://fancybox.net/changelog/).

+= 3.0.3 =
+* Fixed a security issue.
+(Thanks to mickaelb for reporting and Konstantin Kovshenin for providing the fix)

 = 3.0.2 =
 * Added support for disabling fancybox on individual hyperlinked images by adding class='nolightbox'.
 (Thanks to Artem Russakovskii)